skellis46/embodied-camera/embodied-camera-application-proposal.md

     - the weakness in my argument
     - attention: sensitising to the world
     - little empirical understanding of the neuro-mechanical mechanisms of somatic dance: trained senses, particularly touch, proprioception, body in space, muscular tone (tension), alignment,
-- smartphone also has got us moving
+- smartphone also has got us moving / also as feedback mechanism
 - lure of the smartphone, addiction to these things.
 - where is the impact?
     - the question of how does this work?